 Clinically, chorionamnionitis can present with the following maternal signs and...

-Chorioamniotic separation (CAS) is an intra-uterine event which can occur in pregnancy and is characterised by separation of placental (chorion) and fetal (amnion) membranes.
+Chorioamniotic separation (CAS) is an intra-uterine event which can occur in pregnancy and is characterized by separation of placental (chorion) and fetal (amnion) membranes.

 The staging system for choriocarcinoma (usually refers to uterine choriocarcinoma) is the FIGO staging system and is as follows 1: